meteor/galaxy-docs/source/index.md

 <h3 id="quickstart">Get Started</h3>

-- Use the [deploy quickstart](/deploying-an-app.html) to deploy your app to Galaxy.
+- Use the [deploy guide](/deploy-to-galaxy.html) to deploy your app to Galaxy.
 It is recommended for developers who have experience deploying apps with remote databases.

-- Follow the [deploy guide](/deploy-setup.html) for a detailed step-by-step tutorial of deploying your app to Galaxy.

 <h3 id="contribute">Contribute</h3>